PARTNER / OWNER

 Bruce will be helping in all aspects of the Blue Ox business and specializing in player skill development, team systems, etc. Boudreau has owned and operated a youth camp in St. Catherines, Ontario called The Golden Horseshoe Hockey School.
 Started by Bruce and his family, sons Ben, Brady and Andy.
 They set out with the intention to make learning the game fun and give kids a great summer hockey experience.
 35 years later, their primary focus is still the same.
 Their professional coaching staff, along side their motivated support staff, provide an opportunity to learn the game of hockey and develop in a pressure-free environment.
 Bruce currently resides in Woodbury, Minnesota with his wife Crystal and youngest son and Blue Ox alumni, Brady.

 OWNER / GENERAL MANAGER / HEAD COACH

 Witta, a Minnetonka, Minnesota native, played three years for the Minnetonka Skippers from 1985-87 where he was named captain his Senior season and helped guide the Skippers to their first ever Lake Conference Championships and was honored with an All-Conference Team selection.
 Witta was recruited by Herb Brooks at St. Cloud State University in 1987 to play on the inaugural SCSU Division 1 squad.
 After entertaining offers from various Division 1 & 3 programs across the country, Witta chose to stay close to home and attend St. Cloud State University as a walk on defenseman.

 Witta also played Junior A’ hockey in Humboldt, Saask. for the Broncos (SJHL) before an undetected heart issue caused him to retire and return back to Minnesota.
-Witta has been coaching for the past 20 seasons and served on the Minnetonka Youth Hockey Board for 2 years – Jay also worked with Dave Snuggerud at Breakaway hockey to help form the first ever Breakaway 1997 AAA training team.
+Witta has been coaching for the past 20 seasons and served on the Minnetonka Youth Hockey Board for 2 years – Jay also worked with Dave Snuggerud at Breakaway hockey to help form the first ever Breakaway AAA 97′ training team.
 Witta resides in Minnetonka with his wife Sara and their four boys.
 Bennett, Brody, Brooks and Griffin.

 PARTNER / OWNER